neoforged/Documentation/docs/resources/server/enchantments/index.md

 // Specify the enchantment definition of for our enchantment. static Enchantment.EnchantmentDefinition EXAMPLE_ENCHANTMENT_DEFINITION = new Enchantment.EnchantmentDefinition(
     HolderSet.direct(...), // A HolderSet of Items that the enchantment will be compatible with.
-    Optional.empty(), // An Optional HolderSet of Items that the enchantment considers "primary".
+    Optional.empty(), // An Optional<HolderSet> of items that the enchantment considers "primary".
     30, // The weight of the enchantment.
     3, // The maximum number of levels. new Enchantment.Cost(3, 1), // The minimum cost of the enchantment.
 The first parameter is base cost, the second is cost per level.